A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Introduction

-The main difference between Agresti's $GOR$ and our newly proposed $dGOR$ is the presence of the response rate to the initial treatment within the definition of the odds ratio type quantity (note that these response rates can be different for different embedded regimes, as discussed in Section \ref{diff_ini_tret}).
-Furthermore, as discussed in section \ref{sec: dGOR}, while the primary purpose of defining $dGOR$ in the current article is to handle ordinal outcomes in a SMART, the definition of $dGOR$ does not require the outcome to be ordinal as such; in fact in section \ref{sec: u-stat}, we show how to compute $dGOR$ for continuous outcomes using $U$-statistics.
-Thus the scope of $dGOR$ is very broad, and it opens up an alternative approach to compare DTRs beyond the standard methods based on mean outcomes or value functions \citep[eg.][]{zhao12, Zhao15a, Zhao15b}.
-We derive the asymptotic distribution of the $dGOR$, using which one can formally test the hypothesis of equality between two or more embedded DTRs in terms of their $dGOR$s.
-Interestingly, the comparison between distinct-path regimes and that between shared-path regimes call for different considerations; hence we deal with these two cases separately.
-Next, we provide sample size calculation formula based on $dGOR$s, and validate them via a thorough simulation study.
-We also extend the proposed methodology to a $K$-stage SMART.
-Furthermore, we develop a basic policy search algorithm that uses $dGOR$ to find an optimal DTR within a finite class.
-Finally, we present the analysis of STAR*D data as an illustration of our proposed methodology.
-To facilitate wide dissemination, we have also developed a web application implementing the methodology, which is freely available online (\url{https://sites.google.com/site/palashghoshstat/sample-size-calculator}).
+The main difference between Agresti's $GOR$ and our newly proposed version is the presence of the response rate to the initial intervention within the definition of the odds ratio type quantity (note that these response rates can be different for different embedded regimes).
+We first present the general framework for $GOR$ using potential outcomes in Section \ref{sec: framework}.
+Interestingly, the comparison between distinct-path regimes and that between shared-path regimes call for different considerations; hence we deal with these two cases separately in Sections \ref{Def_GOR_DP} and \ref{Def_GOR_SP}.
+In section \ref{Estimation-GOR}, we provide a likelihood based estimation of GOR, and a sample size calculation formula is given in Section \ref{primary_ana}.
+We further present two alternatives to estimate $GOR$ in Section \ref{alt-est_GOR}, and highlight the broader scope of $GOR$, where it can also be computed for continuous outcomes using, e.g., $U$-statistics.
+The fact that $GOR$ is not restricted to ordinal outcomes opens up the possibility to compare DTRs beyond the standard methods based on mean outcomes or \textit{value functions} \citep[e.g.,][]{Zhao15b}.
+Section \ref{Simulation} shows the performance of the GOR using simulation studies.
+Finally, we apply our proposed methodology to the SMART+ data in Section \ref{data_examp} and conclude the article with a discussion in Section \ref{discussion}.
+To facilitate wide dissemination, we have also developed a Shiny web app implementing the methodology, which is freely available online (\url{https://www.iitg.ac.in/pgapps/dGOR/}).
+In addition, in the Supplementary Materials, we extend the proposed methodology to a general $K$-stage SMART.

-The rest of the article is organized as follows: we give a general framework in Section 2; in Sections \ref{diff_ini_tret} and \ref{same_ini_tret}, we discuss the comparison of two regimes having different initial treatments and same initial treatments, respectively; two alternative ways to estimate $dGOR$ is discussed in Section \ref{alt-est_dGOR}; sample size formula is given in Section \ref{primary_ana}; we extend the proposed methodology to a $K$-stage SMART in Section \ref{Extn_K_stage}; an algorithm for finding an optimal DTR within a finite class using $dGOR$ is presented in Section \ref{optimal_DTR}; extensive simulation studies are shown in Section \ref{Simulation} and STAR*D data is analyzed in Section \ref{data_examp}; Section \ref{discussion} concludes the article with a discussion.